 Advantages of Working Overtime

 Overtime can be considerably beneficial for both the employee and the business.
-A few of these advantages include:
+It can:

-- Eliminates the need to recruit extra staff during employee absences or busy periods
+- Eliminate the need to recruit extra staff during employee absences or busy periods

-- Gives the employee the opportunity to get paid more or bank hours (if written within the contract)
+- Give the employee the opportunity to get paid more or bank hours (if written within the contract)

-- Helps business maintenance easier for the employer, and keeps their staff secure
+- Help business maintenance easier for the employer, and keep their staff secure

 Disadvantages of Working Overtime

 Although overtime can be beneficial for employers, there are limits.
-When overtime becomes more frequent and is extended over a long period of time, there are some disadvantages.
+When overtime becomes more frequent and is extended over a long period of time, there are some disadvantages, including:

 - Health and safety issues